 General Data Protection Regulation (GDPR) and your business

-The EU Regulation becomes UK law in May 2018.
-It will massively expanding the Data Protection Act and change your responsibilities to staff and customers.
+The EU Regulation became UK law in May 2018.
+It massively extended the Data Protection Act and changed your responsibilities to staff and customers.
+Here is a handy CKO guide to the changes and how they may effect your business.
+For our own GDPR compliant Data Protection Policy please visit our link at CKO GDPR Policy

 - The use and storage of personal data of staff and customers (including images)